lbcb-sci/ratlesnake/README.md

 Tool for assessing third generation sequencing data for genome assembly.

-## Description
+## Usage

 Ratlesnake was designed to aid development of new assembly algorithms.
 Given a reference genome, it calculates the most contiguous assembly possible for each chromosome separately.
 In addition, it classifies sequences into distinct classes and annotates related events, such as breaking points in chimeric sequences, inclusion intervals of contained sequences and repetitive genomic regions in sequences overlapping them.

 Ratlesnake takes as input two files: third generation sequencing data in FASTA/FASTQ format and the corresponding reference genome, as well in FASTA/FASTQ format.
-All input files **can be compressed with gzip** (which will have impact on parsing time).
 Output is a set of files which are described bellow:

 * `ratlesnake.gfa`
     * contains the assembly graph of each chromosome (multiple parts per chromosome possible)